 Title tag optimization is one critical piece of the SEO puzzle.
 But many business owners and marketers often need help figuring out where to start and how to optimize title tags.
 So we roped in our in-house SEO expert James Gibbons to shed light on title tag SEO best practices and help you get the most out of your optimization efforts.

 James is the Senior Customer Success Manager at Quattr.
-He has nine years of experience in SEO and has worked with multiple agencies, brands, and B2B companies.
+He has ten years of experience in SEO and has worked with multiple agencies, brands, and B2B companies.
 He has helped clients scale organic and paid search presence to find hidden growth opportunities.
 James writes about all aspects of SEO: on-page, off-page, and technical SEO.
 Follow him on Twitter to get regular SEO insights.

 In this blog, James will explain what you need to know about title tag optimization and what steps you should take to improve your website rankings and SERP visibility.
 Read this guide to optimize titles for search engines & improve click-through rates.